mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-20-Identity-Lifecycle-Automation-with-PowerShell/README.md

 The script performed the following actions:

 - Imported mover data from `mover-users.csv`
-- Updated the user’s department
+- Updated the user's department
-- Updated the user’s title
+- Updated the user's title
 - Moved the user object to the new department OU
 - Removed the old department group
 - Added the new department group